|Amy Lieberman, Ph.D.

 |Anna Lim Franck, MA

-Anna Lim Franck is a second year student in the Doctor of Education in Language and Literacy Education: ASL/Deaf Education program at Boston University.
+Anna Lim Franck is a third year student in the Doctor of Education in Language and Literacy Education: ASL/Deaf Education program at Boston University.
 She graduated with a Master’s degree in Linguistics from Gallaudet University.
 She has worked on Haskins Laboratory’s ASL SLAAASh (Sign Language Acquisition, Annotation, Archiving and Sharing) project for linguists Drs.
 Diane Lillo-Martin and Julie Hochgesang.
 She is interested in research on L2 pedagogy/acquisition of Deaf learners and educational issues in bilingualism in Deaf classrooms.

 Graduate Student Researchers